Predictive Analytics: Predictive Revenue for Every Business

 Using Business Financial Data in the Predictive Revenue Model

 Core business financial data (i.e., sourced from the EAS or system of record) required for the Predictive Revenue Model is little more than costs and revenue.
 Combining these basic data elements with ad and customer data, the remaining values can be easily calculated or segmented.

 Initial Investment is simply the cost incurred to advertise (or facilitate organic traffic) in a channel for any product(s) for which you are predicting revenue.
 This cost is applied near the midpoint of the model to calculate ROMI (Return on Marketing Investment) by dividing the Transactional Revenue by the Initial Investment to create the ROMI Ratio.

 Revenue and costs are used to calculate the margin, or profit, for the company.
 The company margin is used to calculate the profit from each “Checkout” conversion (Avg Net).
 At its most basic level, margin is a simple formula of costs subtracted from revenue, usually expressed as a percentage.
 However, determining which costs to include (e.g., COGS, SG&A, CAC) can vary depending on company strategy, context, and even cost complexity.
-For the purposes of this model, only a consistent and accurate calculation is required.
+For the purposes of this model, only a consistent calculation is required.

 While overall company revenue is used to calculate an average margin, specific product revenue is used to determine average transaction value and average net revenue value (before subtracting advertising investment).

 The ROMI value is calculated by subtracting initial investment from Projected Total Customer Lifetime Value (net), leaving a true return against the ad spend (ROI Net Lifetime Revenue).
 The ROMI prediction for an ad campaign compared to a market rate return provides the clearest indicator if the proposed marketing initiative is viable.
 Because the LTV window is 3 years in this model, the Market Rate is likewise compounded over 3 years.